 It’s not all bad news, and there is an opportunity to learn both from challenges and successes in civic technology projects.
 Although less frequently reported, public sector organizations are successfully launching modern and compelling digital user experiences for constituents and employees.

-In the news and across our website you can learn about how organizations like State of California, University of California, The City of Boston, and others used InFlight to re-imagine civic experiences for government and the people using a digital mindset, methodologies, and tools.
+In the news and across our website you can learn about how organizations like State of California and The City of Boston, and others used InFlight to re-imagine civic experiences for government and the people using a digital mindset, methodologies, and tools.